 Article

-In the postacute phase of COVID-19, there is an increased risk of neurologic sequelae, affecting the central nervous system (CNS), such as anosmia, dizziness, headache, stroke, cognitive and memory disorders, extrapyramidal and movement disorders, mental disorders, and encephalitis or encephalopathy, or the peripheral nervous system (PNS), such as sensory disorders, polyneuropathy, Guillain–Barré syndrome, orthostatic intolerance, and syncope.
-In this study, the authors from the United States investigated the susceptibility of PNS sensory neurons (from the trigeminal and lumbosacral dorsal root ganglia) and autonomic sympathetic neurons (from the superior cervical ganglia) to infection with SARS-CoV-2 after intranasal inoculation of the virus to experimental animals.
-They also assessed the neuroinvasion of the spinal cord and specific brain regions (olfactory bulb, cortex, hippocampus, brainstem, and cerebellum), and the contribution of neuropilin-1 (NRP-1) as a co-receptor for SARS-CoV-2 entry into the neurons.
+In the postacute phase of COVID-19, there is an increased risk of neurologic sequelae that affect the central nervous system (CNS), such as anosmia, dizziness, headache, stroke, cognitive and memory disorders, extrapyramidal and movement disorders, mental disorders, and encephalitis or encephalopathy, as well as the peripheral nervous system (PNS), such as sensory disorders, polyneuropathy, Guillain–Barré syndrome, orthostatic intolerance, and syncope.
+In this study, the authors from the United States investigated the susceptibility of PNS sensory neurons (from the trigeminal and lumbosacral dorsal root ganglia) and autonomic sympathetic neurons (from the superior cervical ganglia) to infection after intranasal inoculation of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) to experimental animals.
+They also investigated the neuroinvasion of the spinal cord and specific brain regions (olfactory bulb, cortex, hippocampus, brainstem, and cerebellum), as well as the contribution of neuropilin-1 (NRP-1) to SARS-CoV-2 entry into the neurons.

-It seems that SARS-CoV-2 uses various neuroinvasive strategies and pathways to invade the CNS, such as infection of the nasal olfactory epithelium and axonal transport along the olfactory nerve, retrograde axonal transport, invasion by compromising the blood-brain barrier, and the use of infected hematopoietic cells as “Trojan horses” (hematogenous route).
-It is assumed that the olfactory bulb serves as the main gateway for viruses to enter the brain.
+It seems that SARS-CoV-2 uses various neuroinvasive strategies and pathways to invade the CNS, such as infection of the nasal olfactory epithelium and axonal transport along the olfactory nerve, retrograde axonal transport, invasion by compromising the blood-brain barrier (BBB), and the use of infected hematopoietic cells as “Trojan horses” (hematogenous route).
+The olfactory bulb is assumed to be the main gateway for viruses to enter the brain.
 However, the authors stated that SARS-CoV-2 very likely uses both, olfactory and hematogenous pathways.

 Trigeminal nerves provide sensory innervation to the oronasal mucosa and project into the brainstem.
 The superior cervical ganglia provide sympathetic innervation to the salivary and lacrimal glands and the vasculature of the head and brain, while preganglionic neurons reside in the spinal cord.
 Consequently, both sensory and sympathetic pathways through the trigeminal and superior cervical ganglia could serve as neural pathways for neuroinvasion.